researcherAdamPlus/AdamPlus/README.md

 [cramming_bert](cramming_bert) is based on crammed BERT from the corresponding paper

 [nanoGPT](nanogpt) is based on nanoGPT codebase from the original repository

+[atari](atari) implements atari games.
+It is based on cleanrl repository